axisgroup/design-process/2-Define/Methods/user-journey.md

 #### How to do it?
 1. Identify the persona's goal, and define a start and end point for the journey.
-2. Build a table with phases or steps through time on the horizontal axis, and themes like "Actions" or "Pain Point" on the vertical axis.
+2. Build a table with phases or steps through time on the horizontal axis, and the themes of "Actions," "Feelings," and "Pain Points" on the vertical axis.

 ![User Journey 3](/images/user-journey-3.png)